Belladonnixi/Travel/README.md

 ### Login and Registry Screens
 - App now is starting with a logged in user till the user is logging out
 - if no user is logged in I'm switching rootViewController to LoginNavigationController otherwise switching rootViewController to MainTabBarController to avoid a navStack

+### Travel Planning
+- Planned Travel Overview
+- Adding new Travel Plan Form
+- DetailsView
+- Evrything saved to SQLite DB wit Core Data Framework full CRUD Implementation

 ![bucketList1](https://user-images.githubusercontent.com/99251460/188696756-f4d66177-9c35-4dc3-ba21-e2290802f70c.png)